davidantaki/cs3200-database-design-final-project/README.md

 * The frontend code has a lot of duplication.
 This is a future improvement for the design.
 But since the focus was on the overall interaction between a database and a user application, code resuse was not a priority.
-* The user application code was not tested..unfortuntely.
+* The user application code was not tested...unfortuntely.
 This is a future improvement that would make future development significantly faster.
 ## Realized or contemplated alternative design / approaches to the project
 * We purposely made a utilityBill belong to a property and then a utilityProvider